 Three Choices and More

-There are two versions of the Reverse Mortgages, which are known as Home Equity Conversion Mortgages (HECM).
+There are two versions of the FHA Reverse Mortgages, which are known as Home Equity Conversion Mortgages (HECM).
 There is the traditional HECM refinance which includes the Line of Credit where applicable and the more recent HECM purchase product.
 All are designed to benefit folks age 62 and above.
 Within both the Purchase and the Refinance is an option for either a Fixed or an Adjustable rate.
 With the traditional HECM one may set up a line of credit which grows at a handsome and tax free rate and may do so with minimal closing costs.

-The point is, there is a great deal of flexibility today to design a product best suited for an individual’s or couple’s needs and wants.
+The point is this, there is a great deal of flexibility today to design a product best suited for an individual’s or couple’s needs and wants.
 In fact, if desirable, one can make monthly payments as on a home equity line of credit or mortgage.
 Keep in mind that monthly mortgage payments are not required.

 Insured and Guaranteed by the USA